 Storage life of several apple cultivars at 30-32°F. and 90-95 percent relative humidity Cultivar Storage life Lodi 1-2 weeks Wealthy 3-10 weeks Cortland 3-4 months McIntosh 3-4 months Golden Delicious 3-5 months Jonathan 3-5 months Red Delicious 3-5 months Chieftain 3-6 months

 - Choose only the best apples that aren’t bruised or damaged for storage.
 Be gentle harvesting and handling them.
 Check them over for worm damage.
-You can use some bruised apples fresh, compost very damaged ones or give them to your chickens to reduce feeding costs.
+You can use some bruised apples fresh, compost very damaged ones or give them to your chickens for cheap DIY homemade chicken feed.

-- Cool dark place (like a root cellar) a garage might work too, depending on how cold your winters get.
+- Cool dark places like a root cellar or a garage work, too, depending on how cold your winters get.
 Homestead honey has step by step instructions for how to build an outdoor root cellar.

 - Storage temperature of 30 to 35 degrees F (0-1.6 C)